SH-CloudLab/waterfall-diagram/README.md

 # Waterfall Diagram demo app

+This plugin allows you to simply generate waterfall diagram with a short SQL querry.

 Download the zip file and extract it in a folder.
 Go on your app page in APEX and then click on Shared componenents.
 - Click on Import